 Now, the reverse (Back) can have an Eagle in some form or a memorial as in the Lincoln Cents from 1959 to the present.
 Another aspect of the reverse is the denomination.
 The denomination of the coin is how much the bank or government says the coin is worth i.e. one dollar, quarter dollar, one dime, etc. The reverse will have this information near the bottom of the rim.

 That should be enough information to identify the obverse(front) and reverse(back) of a coin.
 With this information fresh in you’re mind, I can now tell you a little about mint marks and their placement on coins.

 Many of the earlier U.S. Coinage stamped the mint mark on the reverse up until the Lincoln Wheat Cents.
 It is these cents that began the stamping of mint marks on the obverse and under the date.
 In the present all mint marks are on the obverse with only a few exceptions like the American Silver Eagle.

 If a coin has no mint mark then it was struck at the Philadelphia Mint and some coin enthusiast designate this with a (–P) i.e. 1950-P. Some coins do have a “P” stamped mint mark, but most don’t, the Jefferson Nickel is but one example of a denomination having a P mint mark.

 It is important to know this about the P mint mark, because many early coins don't have a mint mark, and this means they where struck at the Philadelphia Mint and can be designated as “Plain”or with a P as stated above.

-There are several U.S. Mints that struck coins over the years, below is the list:
+There's several U.S. Mints that struck coins over the years and some no longer exist, below is the list: